Athletics in epic poetry: The funeral games for Anchises

+17th-century painting by an unknown artist showing the foot race held in the funeral games of Anchises as described in the Aenied Book V.

 In Aeneid 5, Aeneas organizes funeral games to commemorate the one-year anniversary of Anchises, the father of Aeneas.
 Aeneas invited the best of the Trojans and the Sicilians to complete for prizes and wreaths.
 A trumpet blew to signal the start of the games.
 For the first event, fans lined the beach to watch four crews of men race ships in the open water.
 After praying to the gods of the sea, Cloanthus raced to the finish taking first place.
 Next, Aeneas and the large number of spectators gathered to watch a group of Sicilians and Trojans compete in a footrace that was eventually won by Euryalus.
 Following the footrace, Dares and Entellus faced off in a heated boxing match.
 The match ended with Aeneas stepping to stop the fight and declaring Entellus the winner.
 After boxing, the Sicilian King, Acestes, fired a magnificent arrow from his bow to win the archery competition.
 In the final event, male youths competed in an equestrian military exercise.